Innhold er ikke tilgjengelig i valgt språk enda

 <div class="container" th:utext="${blogPost.summary}"></div><br><br>

-Remember to remove the scope provided in spring-boot-starter-tomcat.
+Remember to remove the scope "provided" in spring-boot-starter-tomcat.

 Port must be set manually to 8080 to start the application.
-I have temporarily disabled Spring security, can add it again and test.

 The jib-maven plugin is faster to use than the spring-boot-maven-plugin and more flexible.
 Recommended.
 Both method uses no dockerfile.